elkd/misc/README.md

 To learn more about SSH keys [read this github article](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-The deploy.sh script installs the Postgres Database, Nginx and Python3 build tools to the server.
+The deploy.sh script installs your database of choice, Nginx and Python3 build tools to the server.
 You can edit line 23 to only install the software you want.

 The Gunicorn configuration files use Gevent.
-For that to work well with Postgres DB.
+For that to work well with mostly Postgres DB.
 In this case, psycogreen is called on all gunicorn processes to monkey patch psycopg (Python Postgres driver that I assume most Postgres users prefer).
 See the last lines of gunicorn-config.py file to see how this is implemented.

 For Django users, django-db-geventpool package is also installed to aid the DB connection pool using gevent.
 If you are using a framework other than Django you can install a similar DB pool package if you need it eg for Database connections reuse.